Lead Where You Stand Speakers

 Gayle D. Beebe, Ph.D.

 Westmont president since 2007, Beebe has spent more than a quarter century in higher education.
 He has authored or edited more than 40 articles and 11 books including, “The Shaping of an Effective Leader: Eight Formative Principles of Leadership” and "The Crucibles That Shape Us: Navigating the Defining Challenges of Leadership."
 Leading unprecedented growth at Westmont while facing significant challenges, he has loved attracting new resources to build out the campus, developing new academic and co-curricular programs, and pursuing the next horizon.
-Under Beebe’s leadership the college has raised nearly $500 million dollars for various projects and new academic programs and added 390,000 square feet in new or renovated facilities on campus and in downtown Santa Barbara.
+Under Beebe’s leadership the college has raised nearly $500 million dollars for various projects and new academic programs and added more than 400,000 square feet in new or renovated facilities on campus and in downtown Santa Barbara.

 New York Times Columnist & Author